-People with a prescription may continue to fill their prescriptions long after their medical need for the medicine has passed, having become attached to the way the drug makes them feel.
-Others may share their pills now and then with friends who are feeling stressed.
-Soon those friends might start seeking out whole bottles on the black market to maintain their own stash.
+People with a prescription may continue to fill their medicine boxes long after their medical need for the medicine gets over because of developing a dependence on the drug.
+Others may share their pills now and then with friends who feel stressed.
+Soon those friends might start seeking out whole bottles in the black market to maintain their own stash.
+This is how dependence on the drug becomes a vicious cycle and grows into an addiction.

 - Valium has muscle relaxant properties